 He serves as a board member for the prestigious Dallas Institute of Humanities and Culture and Achieve Inspire Motivate program: A unique second chance program for non-violent offenders.
 He has also been named as a BMW Herbert Quant World Responsible Leader, Forbes8 Mastermind and a Partner for Social Venture Partner’s Dallas.
 Along with his professional and philanthropic endeavors, Justin is a public speaker who speaks regularly about Criminal and Social Justice Reform.

 Time7pm CET/3am AEST/1pm EDT

-This session, hosted by Global Catalysts of the League of Intrapreneurs, will help new government intrapreneurs learn how to make change from within their hierarchical and highly political organizations.
+In this session, co-hosted by Global Catalysts of the League of Intrapreneurs and SSE Canada, new government intrapreneurs will learn how to drive change from within their hierarchical and highly political organizations.

 We will discuss systems change and the actions that drive movements, leading towards the co-development of a letter to be sent to civic Mayors across N. America encouraging them to take action in the global fight against racism.
 This call to action will include links to resources and tools interested Mayors can adapt and adopt, invite other organizations to be signatories, and speak to the importance of intrapreneurship in this fight.